-You’re going to be doing a lot of walking, so you’re going to need a pair of very comfortable shoes.
+You’re going to be doing a lot of walking, so bring some very comfortable shoes.

-Light, airy clothing is best for day to day wear, and you might find that you wear little more than a pair of shorts and a T-Shirt during the day.
+Cuba is tropical country so lean towards dressing for comfort rather than style.
+But if you can do both all the better!
+Light, airy clothing is best for day to day wear.
 A light sweater is also a good idea for when the sun goes down, but only in the winter months.

-The weather can occasionally turn on you, so it can also be smart to take a lightweight parka with a rain hood, or even one of those plastic ponchos that you see at music festivals.
+The weather can occasionally turn foul.
+So it can also be smart to take a lightweight parka with a rain hood.
+A small foldable plastic poncho is also very handy

 In the Evening: What to Wear in Cuba

-If you show up to an upmarket bar or restaurant looking like you’ve spent the entire day on the beach (which might actually be the case) then the chances are that they will politely decline to let you in.
+If you show up to an upmarket bar or restaurant looking like you’ve spent the entire day on the beach?
+Well then the chances are that they will politely decline to let you in.

-It’s always good to have a few different options (without cramming your suitcase full of clothes, of course).
+It’s always good to have a few different options in your luggage.

 Accessories and Extras

-It’s surprisingly difficult to find on the island nation, and even if you can, it’s going to be rather expensive.
 You might also want to bring a few travel packs of tissues to carry around with you.
+Or the old school option of a cotton handkerchief.

 Still not sure what to wear in Cuba?
 Feel free to send us an email!